-Regina King is the rare A-list celebrity who utilizes her fame to do more than talk about issues of concern—to take a real stand.
+Many celebrities talk about issues.
+But Regina King, starring in HBO’s new series the Watchmen that begins this weekend, is the rare A-lister who utilizes her fame to to take a real stand.
 Her unforgettable acceptance speech at the Golden Globes, after winning the award for actress in a drama film for Barry Jenkins’ If Beale Street Could Talk, illustrated what a force she is.

 “The reason why we do this is because we understand that our microphones are big and we are speaking for everyone,” said King.
 “And I just want to say that I’m going to use my platform right now to say in the next two years, everything that I produce, I’m making a vow—it’s going to be tough—to make sure that everything that I produce is 50 percent women.”